Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Experiment Results

 \subsubsection{Comparison on Single-objective Predictor}

 An accurate predictor is fundamental to an effective DSE framework.
 Fig.~\ref{fig:MAPE} illustrates the comparison of the prediction models with the SOTA DSE frameworks.
 Fig.~\ref{fig:MAPE}(a), (b), and (c) present the MAPE of AttentionDSE compared with three DSE frameworks.
+All the predictors are trained with one thousand design points.
 For example, AttentionDSE outperforms all workloads, achieving 37.1\%, 33.4\%, and 31.6\% on average for IPC, Power, and Area prediction on MAPE, respectively, compared to the SOTA DSE framework (MoDSE).
 These results highlight the superiority of AttentionDSE over statistical regression methods.
 We also conduct experiments using an MLP regression model, as shown in Table~\ref{tb:detail_compare_predictor}, to demonstrate the superiority of the attention mechanism.

 To better demonstrate support for high-dimensional DSE, we carry on additional experiments on the prediction models using the 600.perlbench\_s dataset with an increasing number of parameters and varying training set sizes, as shown in Fig.~\ref{fig:MAPE}(d) and (e).
 In Fig.~\ref{fig:MAPE}(d), the bar chart represents the comparison of MAPE, while the line chart indicates the inference time.
 BOOMExplorer, which uses GPR as the prediction model, struggles to capture effective models in high-dimensional design spaces, resulting in poor generalization performance.
 When the number of parameters increases to 75, BOOMExplorer fails to capture the relationship between parameters and performance metrics, resulting in a MAPE of 1.
 On the other hand, although MoDSE shows an acceptable range of MAPE changes, its inference time increases sharply with the number of parameters, making it impractical for high-dimensional DSE.
 Fig.~\ref{fig:MAPE}(e) illustrates the training time of each prediction model as it changes with the increase in training set size.
 High-dimensional design spaces need more training data to capture the relationship between micro-architecture and performance metrics.
 However, prevailing DSE frameworks face a significant and unacceptable increase in training time as the amount of training data grows.
 For AttentionDSE, the training time remains stable due to several aspects: first, the predictor in AttentionDSE consists of the minimal necessary components for an attention-based model, ensuring lower training time through its lightweight design; second, AttentionDSE adopts the PDA mechanism, further decreasing computational complexity.